Anomalous scaling of fermions and order parameter fluctuations at quantum criticality: Mean-field theory

 A similar quantum phase transition from a semimetal to a superfluid has been discussed previously for attractively interacting electrons on a honeycomb lattice, in the context of ultracold atoms \cite{zhao06} and graphene.\cite{uchoa07}

-In the following, we take fluctuations into account by performing a renormalization group analysis which enables us to compute the renormalized position of the QCP as well as the quantum critical exponents at and in the vicinity of the QCP.
+In the following, we take fluctuations into account by performing a renormalization group analysis which enables us to compute the quantum critical exponents at and in the vicinity of the QCP.